Defence Minister Arun Jaitley In Kashmir, Reviews Security Situation

 He urged all soldiers to continue the good job being done and ensure safety of the innocent people while dealing firmly with the inimical elements.

-He also impressed upon the commanders to maintain strict vigil along the LoC and remain prepared to give a befitting reply to any misadventure from across.
+He also asked the commanders to maintain strict vigil along the LoC and remain prepared to give a befitting reply to any misadventure from across.

-The visit of Mr Jaitley and Mr Rawat to Kashmir comes against the backdrop of beheading of two Indian security personnel by Pakistani military in Poonch district earlier this month.
+The visit of Mr Jaitley and General Rawat to Kashmir comes against the backdrop of the beheading of two Indian security personnel by Pakistani military in Poonch district earlier this month.

-Mr Jaitley said the sacrifice of the two soldiers will not go in vain and that the armed forces will react "appropriately".
+While General Rawat hinted at retaliation to avenge the killings, Mr Jaitley had said the sacrifice of the two soldiers will not go in vain and that the armed forces will react "appropriately".

-The Kashmir valley has witnessed a spurt in incidents of violence and terror attacks in the last couple of months.
+The Kashmir valley has witnessed a spurt in incidents of violence and terrorist attacks in the last couple of months.

+The Pakistani troops were involved in 67 ceasefire violations in the first four months of 2017, with maximum of 26 incidents reported in April, according to Army sources.

+They said a total of 27 terrorists were killed between January and April in counter-insurgency operations.